 This shorter time frame helps identify whether recent market conditions have altered silver’s seasonality.

-- Strong performers – April, October, and December: April (80%), October (100%), and December (75%) are standout months with high probabilities of silver closing higher than it opened.
-This suggests that these months have been particularly favorable for silver investors in the last four years, possibly due to macroeconomic factors, market sentiment, or geopolitical events favoring safe-haven assets like silver.
+- Strong performers – April and October: April and October (80% and 100% of occurrences) are standout months with high probabilities of silver closing higher than it opened.
+This suggests that these months have been particularly favorable for silver investors in the last four years.

-- Weak performers – February, June, and September: Conversely, February, June, and September show lower positive returns (20-40%).
-This indicates that these months may be periods of consolidation or correction, where silver faces more headwinds or reduced demand.
+- Weak performers – February and June: Conversely, February and June show lower positive returns (20-40% of occurrences).
+This indicates that these months may be periods of consolidation or correction, where silver faces more headwinds.

 Revealed silver seasonality insights: The recent 4-year period suggests a shift toward stronger performance in the later months of Q4, especially in October and December, compared to historical trends.
-This shift could be due to recent global economic dynamics, including the COVID-19 pandemic’s impact on market behavior and investor sentiment toward precious metals.
+This shift could be due to recent global economic dynamics, including the COVID-19 pandemic’s impact on market behavior.

 Comparative analysis: Last 4 years (2020-2024) vs. previous periods